Unveiling the 2019 Corvette Final Production Stats: Stingrays, Grand Sports, Z06s, and Zr1s Outlined in Stunning Detail

-The official “Special Edition” for the 2019 Model Year was the Driver’s Series Grand Sports that were introduced in January 2019.
+The official “Special Edition” for the 2019 Model Year was the Driver’s Series Grand Sports, which was introduced in January 2019.
 These four Corvettes were designed in part with input from the four full-time drivers of Corvette Racing and included some of their own personal tastes.
-Only 95 of the Drivers Series were built which represents 0.3% of 2019s and the clear winner was Oliver Gavin with 35, followed by 25 for Jan Magnussen, 21 for Tommy Milner and 14 for Antonio Garcia.
+Only 95 of the Drivers Series were built, which represents 0.3% of 2019s, and the clear winner was Oliver Gavin with 35, followed by 25 for Jan Magnussen, 21 for Tommy Milner, and 14 for Antonio Garcia.

-As for the final breakout of production stats, here are the totals on exports with Chevrolet sending 4,047 of the 34,822 Corvettes produced to five international markets, That’s 11.6% of 2019 production which was nearly identical to the percentage of 2018 Corvettes that were exported (11.0%).
+As for the final breakout of production stats, here are the totals of exports, with Chevrolet sending 4,047 of the 34,822 Corvettes produced to five international markets, That’s 11.6% of 2019 production which was nearly identical to the percentage of 2018 Corvettes that were exported (11.0%).

 - Canada – 2,986

 - Europe – 738

 - Mideast – 130

 - Japan – 101